Who is Kikkan Randall?

 Outside cross-country skiing

-Needing a break from competition, Randall took a two-year break from cross-country skiing.
-During that time, Randall and her husband – retired alpine skier Jeff Ellis – had their first child in the spring of 2016, a boy they named Breck.
+Needing a break from competition, Randall took a season off from cross-country skiing.
+During that time, Randall and her husband – retired cross-country skier Jeff Ellis – had their first child in the spring of 2016, a boy they named Breck.